FrancisTurner/sshfs-utils/README.md

 mk2f mountpoint sshpath
 ```
 Create new mount point in /mnt/ssh/mountpoint and the config information in ~/.config/sshfs/mountpoint then mount it to make sure it works.
-Strongly recommend that you have sshed to it first to confirm that things exist as you think they do
+Strongly recommend that you have sshed to it first to confirm that things exist as you think they do.
+Also ssh-copy-id is probably a good idea

 e.g.
 ```